Tschipcraft/better_flame_particles/README.md

 ## Installation

-Download the latest release from [here](https://github.com/Tschipcraft/better_flame_particles/releases/latest), put the resourcepack .zip file into your `resourcepacks` folder and activate it ingame.
+Download the latest release from [here](https://github.com/Tschipcraft/better_flame_particles/releases/latest), put the resource pack .zip file into your `resourcepacks` folder and activate it ingame.

 Also available on Modrinth and CurseForge.